Advertisement

 Redfish are most abundant in Gulf of Mexico and South Atlantic states.
 Mary Raulerson

-Also called red drum or channel bass, redfish is most easily distinguished by one or more black dots on both sides of their tail.
-A native of the Gulf of Mexico, from Florida to northeastern Mexico, and the Atlantic coast of the U.S., as far north as Delaware, redfish spend most of their lives in bays, inlets and passes, coastal rivers, shallows flats and marshes, but larger, sexually mature specimens (known as bull reds) head offshore in schools to spawn.
+Also called red drum, channel bass and spottail bass, redfish are ubiquitous to inshore fishing across the Southeast and Gulf coasts.
+A native of the Gulf of Mexico, from Florida to northeastern Mexico, and the Atlantic coast of the US, as far north as Delaware, redfish spend most of their lives in bays, inlets and passes, coastal rivers, shallow flats and marshes, but larger, sexually mature specimens (known as bull reds) head offshore in schools to spawn.
+The coast of Louisiana is often heralded as the best redfish fishery in the world.

 Though cautious in areas with heavy fishing pressure or boat traffic, reds are opportunistic feeders that search out prey aggressively.
 The inferior position of their mouth is better suited for foraging on or near the bottom, which causes them to break the surface with their tails in shallow water.
 But while crabs and shrimp make up a large portion of their diet, so do baitfish like mullet, menhaden, herring, sardines, pilchards, pinfish, pigfish and others.

-Bottomfishing with chunks of blue crabs, ladyfish and oily baitfish, suspending live shrimp or crabs under a popping cork, free-lining baitfish near bottom structure, and blind- or sight-casting a range of lures (from jig heads paired with soft plastics to weedless spoons, spinnerbaits, and suspending, shallow-diving and topwater plugs) and flies, take their share of reds in the right circumstances.
+Fishing on the bottom with chunks of blue crab, ladyfish and oily baitfish, suspending live shrimp or crabs under a popping cork, free-lining baitfish near bottom structure, and blind- or sight-casting a range of lures (from jig heads paired with soft plastics to weedless spoons, spinnerbaits, and suspending, shallow-diving and topwater plugs) and flies, take their share of reds in the right circumstances.
 The IGFA All-tackle World Record is 94 pounds, 2 ounces.
+It was caught off the coast of North Carolina in 1984.

 Snook are extremely discerning and display amazing power for their size .
 Alex Suescun

-Notorious for its wariness, snook are partial to both natural and man-made structures, from sunken stumps and mangrove roots to rock jetties, dock pilings and bridge abutments, which provide not only cover, but also create eddies where they can wait in ambush for shrimp, crabs, or baitfish like mullet, sardines, herring, pilchards, pinfish, grunts, anchovies and needlefish to happen by without constantly fighting the brunt of the current.
+Notorious for wariness, snook are partial to both natural and man-made structures, from sunken stumps and mangrove roots to rock jetties, dock pilings and bridge abutments.
+Structure provides cover, and it also creates eddies where snook can wait in ambush for shrimp, crabs, or baitfish like mullet, sardines, herring, pilchards, pinfish, grunts, anchovies and needlefish to float past in the tide.

 Displaying astonishing power for their size, snook have a knack for breaking off on submerged obstructions, which makes stopping hooked fish immediately a must.
 Smaller specimens include jumps in their repertoire of fighting moves, while those over 12 pounds resort to violent head shakes and thrashing to rid themselves of the hook.